BloomLink – No More “DM to Book”: A Smarter Way to Connect & Collaborate

 "I don’t have time to be a content creator too."

 Small business owners don’t always have time to self-promote or rely on the algorithm for visibility.
-To reach clients, they’re forced to act as part-time content creators—juggling marketing with service delivery.
+To reach clients, they’re forced to act as part-time content creators.

 Design Response: Give providers a local feed to share updates with their community.
-Users see posts filtered by their preferences and service needs, without the pressures to post daily to an algorithm.
+Users see posts filtered by their preferences and service needs, without pressure of algorithms.

 “I want more clients, but I don’t have time to figure this out.”